Use a 2D array to learn the code for Tic Tac Toe in Java — and practice using conditionals, loops, and functions!

 - Input and output

-Just using these core concepts, we can create a whole game of Tic Tac Toe from start to finish.
+Just using these core concepts, we can complete the Tic Tac Toe Java code from start to finish.

-Moreover, we learn how we can turn a commonly played game into code by learning to think like a programmer.
+Moreover, we learn how we can turn a commonly played game into code by learning to think like a programmer and follow an algorithm.
 Without further ado, let’s get started!

-Click run to play the Tic Tac Toe Java game yourself below!
+Click run to play the Tic Tac Toe Java two player game yourself below!

 You can also view my project solution code if you get stuck.